kapilhadoltikar/kapilhadoltikar/README.md

 # Hi 👋 , I'm **<a href="https://github.com/kapilhadoltikar" target="blank"> Kapil Hadoltikar</a>.</h1>**

-**Java Developer with a PG Diploma in Advanced Computing and Bachelors in Mechanical Engineering with strong foundation in object-oriented programming, data structures, software development. also hands-on experience in Java 25, Spring Boot 4, Microservices, Spring Security, JavaFX, etc. with focus on clean design, performance, and user experience.**
+**Associate Software Engineer / Java Developer with a PG Diploma in Advanced Computing and Bachelors in Mechanical Engineering with strong foundation in object-oriented programming, data structures, software development. also hands-on experience in Java 25, Spring Boot 4, Microservices, Spring Security, JavaFX, etc. with focus on clean design, performance, and user experience.**
 <br>